mixxxdj/manual/source/glossary.rst

      Explorer on Windows, Finder on macOS and Nautilus on GNU/Linux.

    head/mix button
-     The head/mix button is used to control how much you mix the :term:`master output` into your :term:`headphone output`.
+     The head/mix button is used to control how much you mix the :term:`main output` into your :term:`headphone output`.
 This can be very useful when :term:`cueing` a track, because you can test out how it sounds when mixed with the main mix in your headphones, before letting the audience hear the